Triston Casas Player Props: Red Sox vs. Guardians

 Triston Casas At The Plate

-- Casas has seven doubles, a triple, six home runs and 30 walks while batting .190.
+- Casas has eight doubles, a triple, six home runs and 31 walks while batting .198.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.